Journey South

 The perfect safari finale.

 The spice island — an archipelago of coral reefs, powder-white beaches, turquoise shallows, and the extraordinary Stone Town, a UNESCO World Heritage Site of narrow alleys, Arab trading houses, and spice markets that smell of cloves and cinnamon.
-Zanzibar is the natural finale to any northern Tanzania safari — four or five nights of pure decompression after the intensity of the bush.
+Zanzibar is the natural finale to any northern Tanzania safari — four or five nights of decompression after the intensity of the bush.
 Children swim, snorkel, sail on dhows, and explore Stone Town's labyrinths.

 White Sand BeachesStone TownSnorkellingDhow SailingSpice Tours